I have always been fascinated by what makes people tick.

 I have recently graduated from The University of East London, having completed a Masters in in Positive Psychology and Coaching Psychology.
 I wrote my dissertation on meaningful conversations via different technological platforms.
 My aim was to discover the impact on wellbeing that arises as we move towards the digital age and away from face-to-face conversations.
 There is no doubt that the COVID-19 pandemic had an adverse impact on teenagers and young adults in particular; school closures, an increase of social media use, loneliness and growing uncertainty about the future have all had a negative impact on their well-being.
 Further education and career prospects have fallen by the wayside and have left many without a sense of purpose.

-I have worked at The Iversen Practice for over a year, learning my trade alongside successful and well-established coaches, constantly improving my skills and discovering new techniques.
+I have worked at The Iversen Practice since 2019, learning my trade alongside successful and well-established coaches, constantly improving my skills and discovering new techniques.
 Over the lockdown period, I coached burnt-out doctors working on the frontline, using Positive Psychology techniques to encourage resilience and offer support.
 I found this experience extremely rewarding, and it encouraged me to constantly ground myself, as I became aware of the struggles that frontline workers were facing as they were running towards danger.

 My coaching techniques are based around Positive Psychology, including interventions that encourage individuals to use their character strengths, utilise inner creativity, and feel empowered and confident enough to move towards their goals.
 Each session will be based around what the individual wants from coaching in the here and now – no session has to be the same.
 I am supervised by our Practice Lead, Dr Amy Iversen.